 Also in Back Bay, Café Sauvage (25 Massachusetts Ave., Boston) opened on October 20 in the former Hsin Hsin Cafe space.
 From wife-and-husband duo Anaïs and Antoine Lambert — alums of several local French restaurants and both originally from France — the all-day cafe is meant to show diners that “there is more to Parisian food than just beef bourguignon and escargots,” as Anaïs Lambert previously told Eater.
 Café Sauvage showcases the multicultural culinary influences on Parisian cuisine, with inspiration from Vietnam, Portugal, Ethiopia, and beyond on the menu, as well as some French bistro classics.
 (To start, Café Sauvage is offering a pared-down menu and doesn’t yet have a liquor license or take reservations; watch Instagram for pertinent updates.)
 [Read more.]

 And in other Back Bay news, local vegetarian fast-food chain Clover Food Lab (800 Boylston St., Boston) expanded to the Prudential Center on October 22, Clover’s 14th location.
 (Find it in the Hynes Court, across from the convention center.)
-The new location will host a “pay what you want” grand opening event on October 29 and 30, with proceeds going to the Massachusetts Rivers Alliance.
+The new location hosted a “pay what you want” grand opening event in early November, with proceeds going to the Massachusetts Rivers Alliance.
 This is the chain’s first location in a shopping mall, and it features a fully retractable storefront so passersby can easily see inside.

 Fast-casual charcuterie shop Kured (401 Park Dr., Boston) added a second storefront at Fenway’s Time Out Market Boston on September 27, serving custom charcuterie boxes and cones.
 The original location opened on Beacon Hill a few months back.
 [Read more.]